discourse/message_bus/README.md

 # MessageBus determines the user ids and groups based on env.
 How that data is calculated is entirely up to you.

 MessageBus.configure(user_id_lookup: proc do |env|
-  # Supply the method body for extracting and returning a unique user id when given the env.
+  # Supply the method body for extracting and returning a unique user id.

-  # Example: Retruning a user_id cookie from the request.
+  # Example: Returning a user_id cookie from the request.
   request = Rack::Request.new(env)
   request.cookies["user_id"]